OIDC SSO

 • Supports Authentication Context Class Reference (ACR) to allow your app to suggest the desired method or level of authentication for user login to the Identity Provider (IdP) (version 2.3.0 and above).

-• Supports responsive web applications, a.k.a. browser based applications.
+• Supports responsive web applications, also known as browser based applications.

 • Works with the Mendix DeepLink module.